-I had a chance to spend a few days with Reed and check on his swing. we made a very minor adjustment to his backswing.
+I had a chance to spend a few days with Reed and check on his swing.
+We made a minor adjustment to his backswing.

-To recap some of the changes Reed has accomplished you must understand his swing from the beginning.
-As with most “conventional” golf swings there is a premium on rotation from a two-plane address position.
+To recap some of the changes, Reed has accomplished you must understand his swing from the beginning.
+As with most “conventional” golf swings, there is a premium on rotation from a two-plane address position.
 This created what I consider over-rotation in the backswing.
 It also required a loss of posture in the backswing and downing.
-Reed’s lead hand position was also rotated into a very strong position (Rotated on the top of the golf club).
+Reed’s lead hand position was also rotated into a powerful position (Rotated on the top of the golf club).

 The process of rebuilding Reed’s swing was to assess and reduce the rotations to eliminate unnecessary movement of the club shaft and club-face during the swing motion.
-This is the beauty of the Single Plane swing – it simplifies the movement of the Shaft and club face to its most basic movement.
+This is the beauty of the Single Plane swing – it simplifies the movement of the Shaft and clubface to its most basic action.

 “You only need to rotate as much as you need to rotate.”